New Zealand Adventure Guides: Risk Disclosure

 • Advising guests that the only incident NZATG has had in its operation since 2013 was a guest who was hit by a car while trying to cross the road on foot, while looking the wrong way.

 As the primary person booking with NZATG, you are responsible for ensuring that all members of your group understand the risks involved in participating on one of our multi-day tours, day tours, or day hikes.
-Before you embark on one of our activities, all members are required to sign an acknowledgement of risk form.
+Before you embark on one of our activities, it is a NZ Government requirement that all members are required to sign an acknowledgement of risk form.
 Parents and guardians will need to sign on behalf of each child under 18 years old.